CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

 \subsection{Operator Approximation and Auto-tuning}

-The output of the frontend feeds into the operator approximation stage, which decomposes operators unsupported by MPC into a series of supported operators.
-The output of this stage is an export IR that only contains the supported set operators (Figure~\ref{fig:sys_overview}, middle) This stage also decomposes combined operators into their basic elements, so that the backend only needs to handle the minimal set of operators.
-For example, a Linear operator is decomposed into MatMul and addition, ReLU is decomposed into comparison and multiplication ($x \times (x \ge 0)$), and all the comparisons are rewritten to less-than-zero comparison (\emph{e.g.}, $a \ge b$ is converted to $1 - ((a - b) < 0))$.
+The next stage decomposes operators unsupported by MPC into a series of supported operators.
+The output of this stage is an export IR that only contains the supported set operators (Figure~\ref{fig:sys_overview}, middle).
+This stage also decomposes combined operators into their basic elements (\emph{e.g.}, Linear into MatMul and addition, ReLU into comparison and multiplication, \emph{etc.}).
+Moreover, all the comparisons are rewritten to use less-than-zero comparison (\emph{e.g.}, $a \ge b$ is converted to $1 - ((a - b) < 0)$).

-\sys already provides a set of decompositions and approximations from popular frameworks~\cite{crypten, spu, bolt, sirnn}, but users can add more with our easy-to-use interface (Section~\ref{sec:pass_lang}).
-Given a set of choices, \sys auto-tuner (Section~\ref{sec:autotune}) automatically chooses a set of approximations to maximize performance and accuracy.
+\sys already provides a set of decompositions and approximations from popular frameworks~\cite{crypten, spu, bolt, sirnn}, but users can add more with our easy-to-use interface.
+Given a set of choices, \sys auto-tuner automatically chooses a set of approximations to maximize performance and accuracy.
 Users can manually fix some approximations if they know what works best, while leaving others to be auto-tuned.